How to make bone stock

 Upping your game with aromatics

 I use a cone shaped fine-mesh strainer to strain the stock, but you can use anything you have.
 Even just on the keep-warm setting, the liquid in your pot will be hot enough to crack a glass (ask me how I know!) if the ambient temperature is sufficiently cold, so I usually strain into a large bowl and then ladle into the mason jars with my indispensable wide-mouth funnel.
 (Splurge and get a stainless steel one.
-I use it almost every day.)
+I use it multiples times per day.)

 Remember: it’s more important to make good stock than to make perfect stock.
 Just make stock!